|

 Swim at Chincoteague has now become a national treasure.
 Many visitors

-as well native residents of Chincoteague return to the Pony Swim year
+as well as native residents of Chincoteague return to the Pony Swim year

 after year to take part in this island tradition.